passiweinberger/NuMozart/README.md

 Music.
 This is what We all love and enjoy:
 But some of the most popular composers are not alive anymore.
-In millions of musical data-files, provided from various online sources and the "Deutsche National Bibliothek" we still have their work, their data, their musical patterns.
+In millions of musical data-files, provided from various online sources we still have their work, their data, their musical patterns.
 Once this can be done, it could be expanded to be trained on every users favorite playlist and then generate structurally comparable songs on demand.

 This is the goal of this project: Using data analysis tools and frameworks, I would like to extract the very quintessence out of the music, beginning with monophonic piano sequences, of great composers - like Mozart - and with these learned patterns then create new music following Mozarts principles.